Gruden doubts Redskins will trade holdout Trent Williams

 Last month, Allen said only this about Williams’ status: “He has a contract.
 I’ll leave it that Trent and I have talked.”

 Williams is being fined $40,000 for each day of camp he misses.
-And he’s very much missed by teammates.
+And he is very much missed by teammates.

 “Trent, he is the best left tackle in the league,” said guard Brandon Scherff, whose own status is uncertain with a year left on his contract.
 “He helped us so much and we miss him, but it is a business.
 He’s got to do what he got and we just hope he comes back.”